-Note: Determine which guide assemblies the unit has from the job construction drawings and compare to the diagrams below.1
+Note: Determine which guide assemblies are utilized on the unit from the job construction drawings and compare to the diagram below.

-Figure 5.9 - Between Jambs Two-Angle Guide Mounting to Tubes2)
+Figure 5.9 - Between Jambs Two-Angle Guide with Flat

-1. Measure the "Opening Width", the distance between jambs.
+1. Measure the "Opening Width" or the distance between jambs.
 Compare with the job construction drawings provided.